Symbolic Humanism Manifesto for the Arts

 Beauty matters.

-A symbol is not a dead code with one fixed meaning.
-It is a living vessel.
+Symbolism brings expression as a multi-dimensional vessel.
 A circle may hold unity, eternity, enclosure or return.
 A doorway may suggest passage, initiation, exile or welcome.
 A line may become path, wound, horizon or ascent.
 A figure may become every person and no single person: the pilgrim, the lover, the mourner, the maker, the seeker.

-Symbolic Humanism welcomes all art forms: painting, drawing, sculpture, printmaking, literature, poetry, music, theatre, dance, film, architecture, design, photography, digital art, electronic media, installation, performance and emerging technologies.
+Symbolic Humanism reveals beauty and the esoteric in all forms: painting, drawing, sculpture, printmaking, literature, poetry, music, theatre, dance, film, architecture, design, photography, digital art, electronic media, installation, performance, emerging technologies and life.

 It honours the hand, the voice, the body, the instrument, the screen, the stage, the surface, the space and the sacred act of attention.

-It draws from the deep wells of human culture: myth, ritual, sacred geometry, icon, cathedral, manuscript, song, story, symbol, dream, modern abstraction, contemporary technology and the living imagination.
+It draws from the deep wells of human culture, of mythology, ritual, sacred geometry, icon, cathedral, manuscript, song, story, symbol, dream, modern abstraction, contemporary technology and the living imagination.
 Yet it does not imitate the past as costume.
 It seeks to renew symbols for the present age.

 Symbolic Humanism asks of every artwork: